valensdata/spa-server/README.md

 - Easy to serve requests on HTTPS.
 You just need your SSL certificates or PKCS12 keystore which contains these certificates
 - Support for replacing placeholders like API_URL and other environment specific web configuration parameters in index.html using environment variables or using properties file.
 This makes it easy to deploy the compiled web application to multiple environments.
 No need to compile web application multiple times for each environment
 - HTTP protocol support for Keep-Alive and Not Modified headers
-- Native optimizers for supported Linux and \*nix operating systems for better performance

 Usage:
 ```sh